SophiaIA/Java/README.md

-# This is reposisitory of programs written by Kamila Łastowska as a part of course assignments.
+# This is reposisitory of course assignments programs written by me.
-#
+# MazeRunner is only a part of a game - the 'running' part.